Whiteout (video game)

 Whiteout is a snowmobile racing video game published by Konami for PlayStation 2, Microsoft Windows, and Xbox in 2002.

+Development

+The game originally started development as an ESPN tie-in video game under its then-licensing agreement, as ESPN Winter X Games Snocross, but following the loss of the ESPN license, the game was retooled as Whiteout.

 Reception

 The PlayStation 2 and Xbox versions received "mixed" reviews according to the review aggregation website Metacritic.